top of page

 Donna DeBerardinis and Jenny Aaronson created this Non-Profit Organization in February 2014 to help cure the Parvovirus infected Puppies.
 They were very successful in this en devour and went on to start a Spay and Neuter program which assisted those in need.
 In 2019, when Donna's interests became stronger as a Caregiver for the Senior Community, she generously transferred Be-Paws We Care (BPWC) to Julie Raming and Dave Patrick so that her dream of helping animals in need would continue.
 We hope we are making her proud!

-Currently, BPWC assists in raising funds so the Homeless Pets of Pickens County can get the medical care they need to prepare them for their forever Family.
-Kelly Ingram is our Rescue Coordinator to help facilitate the rehoming of our homeless pets and Suzanne Champitto serves as our Fundraising Manager.
-In 2020, Jenny Aaronson joined BPWC and helped us implement a Spay and Neuter and Eileen Roller to implement a Community Cat Program to help reduce the homeless and unwanted pet population within this Pickens County.
+Currently, BPWC raises funds so the Homeless Pets of Pickens County can get the medical care they need to prepare them for their forever Family.
+In 2020, Jenny Aaronson joined BPWC and helped us implement a Low Cost Spay and Neuter Program called Spay/Neuter Pickens Initiative (SNIP) and Eileen Roller to implement a Trap-Neuter-Release Program called the Pickens Community Cat Program .
+Both programs are an effort to help reduce the homeless and unwanted pet population within Pickens County, so fewer will end up at the county shelter.

 MISSION & GOALS